status-im/nim-confutils/README.md

 the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle)
 by recognizing as many styles of passing command-line switches as possible.
 A prefix of `--` is used to indicate a long option name, while the `-` prefix uses the short option name.
-Multiple short options such as `a`, 'b' and 'c' can be combined into a single `-abc` string.
+Multiple short options such as `-a`, `-b` and `-c` can be combined into a single `-abc` string.
 Both the long and the short forms can also be prefixed with `/` in the style of Windows utilities.
 The option names are matched in case-insensitive fashion and certain characters such as `_` and `-` will be ignored.
 The values can be separated from the